AdobeDocs/experience-manager-cloud-service.en/help/onboarding/data-protection-and-privacy.md

 Instances of Adobe Experience Manager as a Cloud Service, and the applications that run on them, are owned and operated by our customers.

-As a consequence, data protection regulations, such as CCPA, GDPR and others, are largely the responsibility of the customers; as explained below.
+As a consequence, data protection regulations, such as GDPR, CCPA, and others, are largely the responsibility of the customers.

 As a very brief introduction, the regulations for data privacy and protection include new rules to be followed by the roles of: